jordemort/docker-pleroma/README.md

 This is a Docker image for running [Pleroma](https://pleroma.social), based on the [official installation instructions](https://docs-develop.pleroma.social/backend/installation/otp_en/) and `ubuntu:20.04`.
 Build it yourself, or get it from [Docker Hub](https://hub.docker.com/r/jordemort/pleroma).

-## ⚠️ This container is semi-unmaintained ⚠️
+## ⚠️ This container is no longer tmaintained ⚠️

 I built this in 2021 with the intention of setting up a Pleroma instance.
 Then, I never did.
 I don't currently use this container in production, and I never have.
-It seems like other people are using it, so for now I'm fixing things when I can, in my spare time.
-I could very easily get bored and wander off or experience a shortage of spare time, though.
+I have archived this repository and removed the container from Docker Hub.

-If you like this container and feel like stepping up to maintain it, I encourage you to fork it and let me know - I will cheerfully archive this and link folks over to yours.
+If you like this container and feel like stepping up to maintain it, I encourage you to fork it and let me know - I will cheerfully link folks over to yours.

 ## Configuration